‘Intense phase of war with Hamas about to end,’ focus to shift to Lebanon border, Netanyahu says | KRDO

 By Lauren Izso and Mohammed Tawfeeq, CNN

-(CNN) — Israeli Prime Minister Benjamin Netanyahu said Sunday that the “intense phase of the war with Hamas (in Gaza) is about to end,” and that the military’s focus could then shift to Israel’s northern border with Lebanon.
+(CNN) — Israeli Prime Minister Benjamin Netanyahu said Sunday that the “intense phase of the war with Hamas (in Gaza) is about to end,” and that the military’s focus could then shift to Israel’s northern border with Lebanon, where fighting with the Iran-backed group Hezbollah has intensified in recent weeks.

+Netanyahu, however, vowed that Israel would continue operating in Gaza until the militant group Hamas was eliminated.

 “It doesn’t mean that the war is going to end, but the war in its current stage is going to end in Rafah.
 This is true.
 We will continue mowing the grass later,” Netanyahu told Channel 14 Television in his first one-on-one interview with local Israeli media since October 7.

+The city’s border crossing with Egypt — a vital entry point for humanitarian aid — has remained closed since the Israeli military seized it early last month.

+And international pressure on Israel’s actions in Gaza have mounted since it started its operation in Rafah.
+Last month, the UN’s top court ordered Israel to immediately halt its controversial military operation there, calling the humanitarian situation “disastrous.”

-He also said that he is ready to make “a partial deal” with Hamas to return some hostages, while reiterating his position that the war will still continue after a ceasefire “to achieve the goal of eliminating” Hamas.
+In his interview, Netanyahu said that he is ready to make “a partial deal” with Hamas to return some hostages still being held captive in Gaza, but he reiterated his position that the war will still continue after a ceasefire “to achieve the goal of eliminating” Hamas.

 “I’m not ready to give that up,” Netanyahu said.

-Netanyahu added that “after the end of the intense phase, we will have the possibility to shift some of the power north, and we will do it.”
+Netanyahu also told Channel 14 Television that “after the end of the intense phase, we will have the possibility to shift some of the power north, and we will do it.”

 “First of all, for protection purposes, and secondly, to bring our residents home as well.
 If we can do it politically, that would be great.
 If not, we will do it in another way, but we will bring everyone back home – all the residents of the north and the south,” he added.